fversnel/fversnel.github.io/_posts/2017-11-21-spotify-domain.markdown

 album page it's not the same song as the song on my playlist of the album because the playlist is not the album.
 Confused?
 So am I.

-I propose a unification of all these concepts by making everything a **playlist**.
+I propose a unification of all these concepts by making everything a **playlist**:

-An **album** is a playlist and can be used as such.
+An **album** becomes a playlist and can be used as such.
 A folder is a set of playlists but also a playlist comprised of this set.
 This allows you to play music from the folder as a playlist when you want to, without losing the structure of all the separate playlists in the folder.